mevalerio/valerioficcadentiwebsite/content/authors/admin/_index.md

       - Conducted research in quantitative finance and option pricing.
       - Published in peer-reviewed journals.
       - Collaborated with faculty on joint research projects.
+      - Taught modules where **maths for finance and economics** was a key focus, helping students understand quantitative methods and their application in financial and economic contexts.

   - position: Consultant and Intern in Financial Data Analytics
     company_name: FAO - Food and Agriculture Organization of the United Nations (Italy)